Niles / Alex Foster

 I come from the small market town of Leominster in Herefordshire.
 I came to university in Nottingham in 1996 and stayed for a BA in French and German and an MA in Film Studies finishing in 2002.

 In 2003 I was elected a Lib Dem councillor for the Basford Ward of Nottingham City Council.
 In 2007 I was elected to represent Leen Valley ward, which stretches from Nottingham’s Crown Island to the Nuthall Road.
-I lost my seat in 2011.
+I lost my seat in 2011, retrained as a teacher and am now an NQT teaching French and German in a Derbyshire school

 I have worked in adult education teaching basic IT skills, for two MEPs and for two MPs.